-For example, virtual reality is well-known but not mainstream because the cost of VR products is out of reach for most and it's too limiting.
+For example, virtual reality is well-known but not mainstream because the cost of VR products remains a bit out of reach for most and the software is too limiting.

 The next issue deal with compatibility, which is similar to access but also how well augmented reality can blend into your environment.
 Can it do what phone does and be involved daily, can it give us something we can't live without?

 Finally the last two points deal with ease of use and how well it'll transcend across different demos.
 Will augmented reality be easy to use and how will it translate across multiple demographics?